ktorio/ktor-documentation/topics/server-requests.md

 ### Connection details

 Use the [`ApplicationRequest.local`](https://api.ktor.io/ktor-server-core/io.ktor.server.request/-application-request/local.html)
-property to get access to connection details such as a host name, port, and scheme.
+property to access connection details such as the host, port, and scheme.

 ### `X-Forwarded-` headers

-To obtain information about a request passed through an HTTP proxy or a load balancer, install the [](server-forward-headers.md) plugin and use the [`ApplicationRequest.origin`](https://api.ktor.io/ktor-server-core/io.ktor.server.plugins/origin.html) property.
+To collect information about a request passed through an HTTP proxy or a load balancer, install the [](server-forward-headers.md) plugin.
+You can then access this information through the [`ApplicationRequest.origin`](https://api.ktor.io/ktor-server-core/io.ktor.server.plugins/origin.html) property.

 ## Path parameters {id="path_parameters"}

 When handling requests, you can retrieve [path parameter](server-routing.md#path_parameter) values using the `ApplicationCall.parameters` property.

-For example, in the code snippet below, `call.parameters["login"]` returns `"admin"` for the `/user/admin` path:
+For example, `call.parameters["login"]` returns `"admin"` for a request to `/user/admin`:

 ```kotlin
 ```
 {src="snippets/_misc/RouteParameter.kt"}

 ## Query parameters {id="query_parameters"}

-To retrieve parameters of a URL query string, you can use the [`ApplicationRequest.queryParameters`](https://api.ktor.io/ktor-server-core/io.ktor.server.request/-application-request/query-parameters.html) property.
+To retrieve parameters of a URL query string, use the [`ApplicationRequest.queryParameters`](https://api.ktor.io/ktor-server-core/io.ktor.server.request/-application-request/query-parameters.html) property.